 Kelp are an important indicator of change as they are extremely responsive to environmental conditions and are very exposed to human activities such as harvesting, pollution, recreational fishing and sedimentation, which impact on the coastal zone (Krumhansl et al., 2016).
 Increased sea surface temperatures could result in a loss of abundance and alter the range of this keystone species (Merzouk 2011), resulting in changes in the community structure of marine organisms living within the kelp beds.

 The distribution of kelps range across vast hydrodynamic environments and therefore they present an array of morphological variation (Johnson and Koehl 1994, Roberson and Coyer 2004, Wernberg and Vanderklift 2010).
 It is therefore to be determined how environmental factors such as temperature and wave exposure influence or affect the morphology of shallow water E. maxima.
 This will be accomplished by understanding how the various aspects of kelp morphology and environmental parameters differ at various sites along the Cape Peninsula.
 The parameters of temperature and wave exposure will also be investigated to identify which parameters can best explain the morphological variation in the different kelp communities.
-Based on previous studies it is hypothesised that populations with similar temperature and wave exposure regimes will have similar morphologies and that populations in False Bay, would have morphologies adapted to high wave action and thus be more stonger and flexible; whereas populations along the West coast would have developed morphologies to maximise nutrient uptake.
+Based on previous studies it is hypothesised that populations with similar temperature and wave exposure regimes will have similar morphologies and that populations in False Bay, would have morphologies adapted to high wave action and thus be stronger and flexible; whereas populations along the West coast would have developed morphologies to maximise nutrient uptake.

 Methods